Click to view Archived News Articles by Ben Beckman.

 Livestock Systems

-Late summer always seems like a time when weeds can become quite noticeable in pastures, but control methods now are limited.
-Improved grazing management and timed herbicides during the best window of control are essential to reduce weed populations economically over time.
+Late summer always seems like a time when weeds can become quite noticeable in pastures.
+While they may be an eye sore, control methods now are limited.
+Proper ID can help with making the right management call.
+Improved grazing management and timed herbicides for the best window of control so herbicides won’t be needed as often in the future.